aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/geo-data-conversion/convert-shapefile-to-geojson/_index.md

 After execution, `output_out.json` will contain a valid GeoJSON FeatureCollection that you can load into any web‑map viewer.

+## Why this matters
+- **Interoperability:** Converting to GeoJSON lets you share data with a wide range of web‑based GIS tools without worrying about proprietary formats.
+- **Performance:** Aspose.GIS processes the conversion in memory, which is faster than invoking external command‑line utilities.
+- **Scalability:** The same approach can be wrapped in a loop or a background service to handle bulk conversions for data pipelines.

 ## Common Issues & Solutions
 | Issue | Why it Happens | Fix |
 |-------|----------------|-----|